milkmiruku/mazi-gen/README.md

    development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.
+They are lumped right in with more essential packages presently, though they need not be with mazi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.